-European Data Protection Legislation (GDPR)
+UK Data Protection Legislation (GDPR)

-If the European Data Protection Legislation applies to the Data & Data Processing of Customer Data, the parties acknowledge and agree that Aqilla is a Processor of such Customer Data and that furthermore the Customer is a Controller or Processor, as applicable of that Customer Data under the same Legislation.
-Both parties agree that each will comply with the obligations applicable to it under the European Data Protection Legislation with respect to the processing of that Customer Data.
+If the UK Data Protection Legislation applies to the Data & Data Processing of Customer Data, the parties acknowledge and agree that Aqilla is a Processor of such Customer Data and that furthermore the Customer is a Controller or Processor, as applicable of that Customer Data under the same Legislation.
+Both parties agree that each will comply with the obligations applicable to it under the UK Data Protection Legislation with respect to the processing of that Customer Data.

-If the European Data Protection Legislation applies to the Data & Data Processing of Customer Data and Customer is a Processor, Customer warrants to Aqilla that Customer’s instructions and actions with respect to that Customer Data, including its appointment of Aqilla as another processor for the purposes of providing technical support and product development have been authorized by the relevant controller.
+If the UK Data Protection Legislation applies to the Data & Data Processing of Customer Data and Customer is a Processor, Customer warrants to Aqilla that Customer’s instructions and actions with respect to that Customer Data, including its appointment of Aqilla as another processor for the purposes of providing technical support and product development have been authorized by the relevant controller.

-If Non-European Data Protection Legislation applies to either party’s processing of Customer Data, the parties acknowledge and agree that the relevant party will comply with any obligations applicable to it under that legislation with respect to the processing of that Customer Data.
+If EU or Non-European Data Protection Legislation applies to either party’s processing of Customer Data, the parties acknowledge and agree that the relevant party will comply with any obligations applicable to it under that legislation with respect to the processing of that Customer Data.

 These Terms will continue for the period covered by the Subscription as specified or automatically continue for the same period unless either party terminates these Terms by giving notice to the other party at least 30 days before the end of any relevant payment period.
 Any subscription fee payable for the month to date will be payable upon termination.
 Upon termination, Customer will immediately cease to use the Software and the Website.